rossrobino/domco/README.md

 ## Tips

--   Use absolute paths that start with `/` in the `src` attribute of script tags.
+-   Use absolute paths that start with `/` in the `src` attribute of script tags, these paths are relative to the `src` directory.